 Communication issues occur across the continuum of care, including before, during and after the examination or treatment.
 In the 'before' category, communication issues may arise as part of the referral process, patient identification and examination process, and communication between clinicians.
 In the 'during' category, communication issues may arise between clinicians, adversely impacting patient care.
-In the 'after' category, communication issues may occur between the clinician and the patient, clinician and the referrer, and/or between clinicians that can result in errors in interpretation, reporting and access to timely care.
+In the 'after' category, communication issues may arise between clinicians that can result in errors in interpretation, reporting and access to timely care.